KBtechnologies/NeoFloppy/neofloppy.specification.md

     - SD
       - Drives can be internally connected directly to the SD bus, if available.
         - Otherwise a USB 3.0 SD cardreader chip should be used.
+      - This solely uses the original SD Card bus, tho operates as an SDUC card.
+        - SD Express won't be supported
+        - UHS-II may be supported in future versions.
   - Multiple / Mixed Interfaces
     - The drive should always negotiate the fastest possible interface supported by both the host and the media.
       - A drive must also support not having all interfaces connected and thus should include DIP switches to skip unused/disconnected interfaces.
-    - A low-profile, half-lenght & passively cooled 'standalone' "reference controller card" supporting all interfaces will be offered.
+    - A low-profile, half-lenght & passively cooled 'standalone' "reference controller card" supporting all interfaces is planned.
       - This reference controller card will be x16 electrically for ease of integration and providing dedicaded lanes for all interfaces supported.
         - USB 3.1 Gen 2
         - SATA-6G